 SIR JOHN DAVIES, Orchestra or a Poeme of Dauncing

 Inside every person is a world potentially as beautiful and terrible as our spinning universe.
 Here is a small sample of my world and some of the projects and things I’m connected with.

 I am firstly a writer, but specifically a writer interested in sorting out what adds value to our lives (“explore and embrace”).
-Museums and libraries have the broad resources to do that, and so I felt I had opened up a fair enough study of the unique potential and challenges of institutions that are library-and-museum all at once.
+Museums and libraries have the broad resources to help us do that, and so I felt I had opened up a fair enough study of the unique potential and challenges of institutions that are library-and-museum all at once.
 This is my thesis from some years ago for which I still get occasional requests.

 Melville Holmes, Artist